 I was able to get up at sunrise and enjoy a cup of coffee while wandering the streets and watch the city wake up and get rolling.
 Despite the constant barrage of activity I experienced all day yesterday, I found that there really was a quieter lull that early...although I could still sense the low hum of energy; almost like the city was just waiting for its shot of Red Bull in the form of people that would kick it right back up to full speed again.

-Thankfully, having woken up so early, we could venture out early and start our exploration of the city.
+Thankfully, having woken up so early, I could venture out early and start my exploration of the city.
 After all the walking yesterday, it was time for a tour bus to take over and lead the charge.....

 |Dave will tell you everything "not in the tour book"|

 It was really very cool...not only did we drive around everything I walked the day before, but we wound our way downtown, through SoHo, Greenwich, Tribeca, and into the Financial District.
 Along the way I got a chance to see the Antony Gormley statues along various roof tops of the Flatiron District

 Along the tour I learned that there are places in New York where honking the horn is not only not allowed, but against the law!!

 I also found out that there are also no McDonalds or Starbucks in the Village.
 WHAT??!!
 I know people who simply couldn't survive in these conditions!!

 Final stop on the tour was Battery Park.
 It was exciting....here we go...on our way to the Statue of Liberty!!!!

 |American Merchant Mariners Memorial before the Statue of Liberty|